Ghana Minute.

 Also known as: PAPSS

-Pan-African Payment and Settlement System — continental digital payments infrastructure that Ghana's pilot digital trade corridor will integrate with.
+Pan-African Payment and Settlement System — continental payments infrastructure enabling transactions in local currencies with near-instant settlement to reduce intra-African trade costs, integrated into Ghana's digital trade corridor pilot.

 In coverage